-A nose burning sensation can be a result of a change in climate, but it can also occur with health conditions like hay fever, sinus infections, and even menopause.
+Nose burning can be a result of a change in climate, but it can also occur with health conditions like hay fever, sinus infections, and even menopause.

-Nose burning is usually not serious, but it can cause discomfort.
-If the sensation is present along with with fever, dizziness, or nosebleeds, you should follow-up with your doctor to confirm whether there is an abnormality or illness behind it.
+A burning nose sensation is usually not serious, but it can be uncomfortable.
+If the burning occurs with other symptoms, like fever, dizziness, or nosebleeds, you should follow-up with your doctor to confirm whether there is an abnormality or illness triggering it.

 Why does my nose burn?